FLHDE/freelancer-maximized-draw-distances/README.md

 ## Installation instructions
 ### Freelancer Mod Manager v1.3
-Download the latest version of the mod under "Releases" and open the .flmod file using Freelancer Mod Manager.
-Now simply install it like any other mod.
+* Download the latest version of the mod under "Releases"
+* Open the .flmod file using Freelancer Mod Manager
+* Install it like any other mod

 ### Manually
-Download the latest version of the mod under "Releases" and open the .flmod file using your favorite file archiver.
-Now extract the files to your Freelancer folder.
+* Download the latest version of the mod under "Releases"
+* Open the .flmod file using your favorite file archiver
+* Extract the files to your Freelancer folder

 ## Credits